WenHao1223/goodbye-world-backend/textract-full/README.md

 # Custom mode with explicit prompt (ignores category prompt files)
 uv run python cli.py --file document.pdf --mode tfb --custom --prompt "Extract all dates as JSON"

-# Custom mode for categories without default files (like bank-receipt)
+# Custom mode for categories without extensive default files
-uv run python cli.py --file bank-receipt.pdf --mode q --category bank-receipt --custom --queries "What is the transaction amount?"
+uv run python cli.py --file license-back.jpeg --mode q --category license-back --queries "What is the license number?"
 ```

 **Custom Mode Rules:**
 - If `--custom` is used and no custom queries/prompts provided, system checks for category files
-- If no category files exist (like `bank-receipt`), custom queries/prompts are **required**
+- All new categories have supporting files, but `--custom` can override them
-- Error thrown if custom mode enabled but no custom content and no category files found
+- Use custom mode to test new queries or prompts for existing categories

 ## 🔧 Configuration